HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

   - [ ] An email has been sent out to the subset of public stakeholders with whom we plan to share the static site
   - [ ] Key internal stakeholders (e.g. help desk staff, HHS leadership) have been notified when the email is sent out so that they can prepare for questions from public stakeholders
   - [ ] A longer-term stakeholder engagement plan has been drafted that describes future phases of engagement
+  - [ ] Help Desk is notified and trained for any potential support issues that may come through

 #### Nice to have